TanStack/query/docs/react/guides/parallel-queries.md

 ## Manual Parallel Queries

 When the number of parallel queries does not change, there is **no extra effort** to use parallel queries.
-Just use any number of Tanstack Query's `useQuery` and `useInfiniteQuery` hooks side-by-side!
+Just use any number of TanStack Query's `useQuery` and `useInfiniteQuery` hooks side-by-side!

 [//]: # 'Example'